What is a VP Shunt?

 A: A patient who has been fitted with a fixed pressure valve may undergo an MRI exam without any danger or special supervision.
 However, a patient with an adjustable pressure valve might need special supervision during an MRI exam.
 The pressure settings of the valves must be checked regularly before and after exposure to the MRI.

 VP shunts have been a life-saver for innumerable people across the world.
 Candidates with hydrocephalus require the assistance of a vp shunt almost throughout their lives, and need to replace the same from time to time.
 However, this does not guarantee 100% working and efficiency of the device as like any other device, the shunts, too, are subject to malfunctioning.
 In case the device starts functioning abnormally, the candidate will experience recurrence of previous symptoms in addition to some more.
 A malfunctioning VP Shunt can be seen as redness in the area where the shunt has been planted.
-Painful sensation can be noted by the candidate as well.
+The painful sensation can be noted by the candidate as well.
 Besides, the cognitive performance of the candidate will also be recognized in this case.
 Apart from these, some of the common symptoms that should not be ignored are persisting headaches, vomiting, nausea, loss of appetite, dilemma, confusion and various others.
 However, vp shunt anomaly rarely occurs.
 This is also the reason why candidates are advised to opt for authorized clinics and multi-specialty hospitals as well as successful vp shunt surgeons, to achieve high chances of success altogether.

 Get a Treatment Plan for VP Shunt